ricardocassiano04/ricardocassiano04/README.md

-- I am @ricardocassiano04
+- Sou @ricardocassiano04

-- I'm interesting in PostgreSQL, Linux, Python and Spreadsheets.
+- Trabalho com PostgreSQL, Linux, Planilhas.

-- I like to read books (mainly literature and philosophy).

-- Simple like that!
+- Atualmente estudo Java e Python.

 <!---
 ricardocassiano04/ricardocassiano04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.